 Data are generally classified as "preliminary" following the end of the relevant period until all the basic statistics and analytical procedures have been completed.
-The Central Bank conducts a regular review process of the Republic's official financial and economic statistics.
+The Central Bank conducts a regular review process of the

+Republic's official financial and economic statistics.
 Accordingly, certain financial and economic information presented in this listing memorandum may be subsequently adjusted or revised.
 The Government believes that this review process is substantially similar to the practices of industrialized nations.
 The Government does not expect revisions of the data contained in this listing memorandum to be material, although we cannot assure you that material changes will not be made.

-The Central Bank also periodically conducts a rebasing of the GDP data.
+The Central Bank also periodically conducts a rebasing of GDP data it publishes.
 The most recent rebasing was completed in 2014 to update the "reference year" to 2007, and all data in this listing memorandum are presented on this basis unless otherwise indicated.
-The Central Bank plans to commence its next rebasing exercise in 2018.
+See "-Certain Defined Terms-GDP."
+On January 1, 2018, the Central Bank began conducting the 2018 National Household Expenditure and Income Survey, with the purpose of gathering statistical information throughout the country on the distribution of spending by Dominican families, as well as the amount and origin of the population's income.
+This constitutes part of the research underway prior to the next GDP data rebasing exercise to update the "reference year" from 2007 to 2018.
+The rebasing exercise is expected to be completed in 2021.